sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 ## Description

 Use this repo to learn how to transform a sequential data structure to a multi-threaded, concurrent one using three different techniques: (1) hand-over-hand locking, (2) optimistic locking, and (3) a lock-free technique.
+This first section provides information on how to get started with the codebase, including describing important directories, and building and running executables.
+The next section contains the actual tutorials.

 ## Getting Started